 Top 10 Pregnancy Ailments And Their Treatment Using Essential Oils

-Take 3-5 drops of the blend of peppermint, ginger and fennel mixed in equal amounts.
+Take 3-5 drops of the blend of peppermint, ginger and sandalwood mixed in equal amounts.
 Rub this blend over your stomach and the bottom of feet.
 I find this recipe to be even more powerful when small amount of it is inhaled.

 For immediate relief from heartburn, add 1 drop of peppermint to a glass of almond milk and drink.
 Another option is, if you can tolerate it, to add 1 drop of essential oil of peppermint to a glass of water and drink throughout the day.
 As always, consult your doctor prior to ingesting any essential oils.